-This will tell you which corner the small stitch will be in.
+This will tell you which corner which colour will be in and which direction to stitch in.

-You can actually just do a half stitch here if you are struggling with the quarter part; it won’t make that much difference.
+If there is just a 3/4 stitch in the square you can actually just do a half stitch instead if you are struggling with the quarter part; it won’t make that much difference.

 3. Stitch the 1/4 part first